|

 - Threadworms

 They can have implications for your dogs’ health as well as occasionally affecting human health, especially children.
-Risks of roundworms to children Children can be infected by dog (and cat) roundworms by swallowing the larvae that hatches from a roundworm
+Risks of roundworms to children

-causing no harm.
-It is when these worms migrate through the eye, especially the retina that problems arise –
+infection but the worms instead migrate through their body - usually causing no harm.
+It is when these worms migrate through the eye, especially the retina that

-vision loss can occur.
+problems arise – vision loss can occur.
 And unfortunately it is difficult if not impossible to treat.
 As the eggs take 3 weeks to hatch when deposited and aren’t themselves infective the main

 precautions to prevent Toxocara infection in humans are: